Therapy Toronto Canada: Psychotherapy Self-referral Service for Toronto and the GTA Need help? Speak to us...

 Care

-The great philosopher Martin Heidegger claimed that the nature of human existence was care.
+The philosopher Martin Heidegger claimed that the nature of human existence was care.
 He termed this the burden of care, for we are obliged to carry our load of life issues through our life, not least of which are the expectations of others and our significant concerns towards and for others.
-He introduced a special definition of care that took it out of the usual use of the term and is best seen contrastively through his distinctions of the German words for care, “Sorge’ and ‘Fursorge’.
+He introduced a special definition of care that took it out of the usual use of the term and is best seen contrastively through his distinctions of the German words for care, 'Sorge' and 'Fürsorge'.

 Career Issues